Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Architecture Overview of O-RAN for Cell-free Massive MIMO

 \section{Architecture Overview of O-RAN for Cell-free Massive MIMO}

 We consider a cell-free massive MIMO system that is built on the top of the O-RAN architecture in line with the next-generation virtualized C-RAN ecosystem as shown in Fig.~\ref{fig:architecture} \cite{garcia2021ran}.
 There are $L$ O-RUs and $K$ UEs that are arbitrarily distributed in the coverage area.
 All UEs have a single antenna while each O-RU is equipped with $N$ antennas.
-OFDM is considered to manage the frequency-selective fading.
 All the O-RUs are connected to the O-Cloud with virtualization and processing resource sharing capabilities \cite{wang2017virtualized}, via fronthaul connections.
-O-Cloud consists of two main units, which are O-CU and O-DU.
+O-Cloud consists of two main units, which are O-CU (centralized unit) and O-DU (distributed unit).
 According to the O-RAN specification, the O-DU is responsible for the lower network layer operations (RCL, MAC, and PHY) whereas the O-CU implements the higher layer operations as illustrated in Fig.~\ref{fig:architecture}.
 O-RAN also has logical nodes known as near real-time RAN intelligent controller (near-RT RIC) and non-RT RIC.
-The near-RT-RIC within the O-Cloud is responsible for near real-time intelligent optimization of RAN resources.
+The near-RT-RIC is responsible for near real-time intelligent optimization of RAN resources.
 On the other hand, non-RT RIC is located in the service management and orchestration (SMO) unit, which is responsible for non-real-time intelligent orchestration.
-These two logical nodes enable the fully virtualized end-to-end resource optimization, which we consider in this paper.
+These two logical nodes enable fully virtualized end-to-end resource optimization, which we consider in this paper.
 O-RAN has multiple deployment options, in some of which O-DU and O-CU are co-located, and in some of which, they are separated logically and geographically.